vamshi0108/radius-project/README.md

 3. open local VS code and do git clone https://github.com/{GIT_ID}/radius-project.git
 4. npm install ejs express path
 5. Now start the server: npm run start
+6. Now run localhost:3000 in the browser
-6. This project is deployed in heroku as well, you can simply use that for testing.
+7. This project is deployed in heroku as well, you can simply use that for testing.
 Check below for URL.
 ```

 ## Live Deployment